 In the first few weeks, she explored the processes and structures and identified a need for optimization with a high degree of probability.
 The self-initiated questioning as to why something is regulated in this way can already lead to resentment among superiors and employees.
 The new employee wants to meet the suspected, often unspoken, expectation of being able to question the control system as a lateral thinker.
 Often he is not aware of the fact that he is scratching the identity of the employees who identify with the company, as it has grown over the years, or he does not consider it relevant.

 What are the rules in the contract?

 There is a written contract.
-Depending on the mindset and premises of the company founders and the degree of organizational maturity, this contract is rather lavish or economical.
-The level of detail of the employment contract is revealing in relation to the expected control system.
-The more regulated in writing, the greater the need for control.
+Depending on the mindset and premises of the company founders and depending on the degree of organizational maturity, this contract is either lavish or economical.
+The level of detail in the employment contract is revealing in relation to the rule system to be expected.
+The more that is regulated in writing, the higher the need seems to be Control be.